-The Engines have fallen below 0%, so the chief engineer must roll under his Warp Drive Tech for the Engines to keep the outpost from exploding.
-He rolls D100 against his Warp Drive Tech (see starship explosions), a 67, a failure.
+The Engines and Hull are both 0 or less, so the chief engineer must roll under his Warp Drive Tech for the Engines and St Engineering for the Hull to keep the outpost from exploding.
+He rolls D100 against his Warp Drive Tech for Engines at +10 (see starship explosions), a 21, a success.
+He then rolls D100 against his St Engineering for Hull, a 67, a failure.
 The outpost explodes and the combat is over.
+To see if the resulting explosion causes any damage to the romulan ship, consult starship explosions.